decred/dcrdocs/docs/glossary.md

 #### Missed ticket

 Tickets that have been called but did not receive a reward.
-This can happen if a ticket is called to vote and does not respond.
-This can also happen if a ticket is called to vote, responds and broadcasts their vote to the network, but a miner does not include the vote in the following block.
+This can happen if a ticket is called to vote, but the wallet that bought the ticket does not respond.
+This can also happen if the wallet does respond and broadcasts its vote to the network, but a miner does not include their vote in the following block.

 ## O